benlibenli/Stochastic-Acceleration/README.md

 # Stochastic-Acceleration
-This code calculates the stochastic acceleration of particle by turbulences in the cluster bubble.
+This code calculates the stochastic acceleration of particles by scattering with turbulences in the superbubble.